jadecobra/python_tdd_exercises/source/classes.rst

       pass

-  the terminal reveals passing tests
+  the terminal displays passing tests

 * update the definition to explicitly state the parent ``object``